kennyHH/AWS/README.md

     I --> P["website"]
 ```
 >[!IMPORTANT]
-> - Each Web Development user has a FTP website folder for their web-accessible content.
+> - Each Web Development users have restricted FTP access for their web-accessible content.
-> - Computer Science and Other groups have no persistent folders on the disk apart from MySQL database !
+> - Only MySQL databases and home folders have persistance.

 **Setup**
 - `/aws/config/`: Stores configuration files for the project
 - `/aws/scripts/`: Holds script files for setup and maintenance
-- `/aws/setup_flag`/: Contains flags to indicate setup status
+- `/aws/setup_flag/`: Contains flags to indicate setup status

 **Persistent**
 - `/aws/hncwebsa/`: Contains home directories for web development users (hncwebsa1, hncwebsa2, etc.)